ctrlz-blog/django-basic-todo-list/README.md

 #  Django To Do List
-A simple to-do list app built with Django and htmx
+A simple to-do list app built with Django.